-After you've unplugged all your equipment, wait 1 minute and then plug a corded phone into each outlet -- testing one jack at a time.
+After you've unplugged all your equipment, wait one minute and then plug a corded phone into each jack — testing one jack at a time.

-You should hear a clear, strong dial tone when you test each outlet.
-If you don't, make a note of which piece of equipment is plugged in and what you heard when you tested the outlet.
+You should hear a clear, strong dial tone when you test each jack.
+If you don't, make a note of which piece of equipment is plugged in and what you heard when you tested the jack.

-Tip: If you don't have a fax machine but callers tell you they hear fax tones, the problem could be your satellite receiver.
+Tip: If callers tell you they hear fax tones when they call, but you don't have a fax machine, the problem could be your satellite receiver.
 Try unplugging the receiver from the phone line and retesting.
 If the problem goes away, the issue is the receiver, and you need to contact your satellite TV provider to get it fixed.